What Defines the Fundamental Measures?

 Discussion

 When using the unity expression to correlate the fundamental measures to universal expansion at t0, an expression is resolved consisting of three terms, a sum of two squared ratios equal to 1.
 The expression is known as the Pythagorean Theorem.
 Each squared term corresponds to a leg of a right-angle triangle.
-Importantly, we can present the expression such that side a describes the fundamental measures (i.e., the reference) while side b describes the corresponding measurement count relative to the bound (i.e., light).
-Specifically, the fundamental measures and the rate of universal expansion nL) are correlated.
+Importantly, we can present the expression such that Side a is the rate of expansion in three dimensions (i.e. the cube root of three) defined with respect to the universe (i.e. HU=tf /lfmf).
+The right term describes that expansion as a count change nM (i.e. motion) with respect to the count limit nLc.
 The rate of expansion (nL/nLc)2 also takes the form of Einstein's speed parameter.
-In the case of the universe we then have a count ratio of increasing system length divided by the count change associated with the the length frequency bound nLc).
+In the case of the universe we then have a count ratio of increasing system length divided by the count change associated with the length frequency bound nLc).

 Count bound ratios are important in Measurement Quantization (MQ).
 They arise regularly in physical descriptions and are essential to understanding phenomena such as discrete gravity, the expansion of the universe and galactic rotation.
 In principle, they are simplistic, for instance, the speed-of-light c=nLlf/nTtf.
 We call this the length frequency.
 The expression describes the upper count bound corresponding to a change in fundamental units of length per count of fundamental time.
 Historically, the physical significance of these unit measures has not been physically correlated to measure.
 But, with MQ their physical significance is resolved.